Judiciary of Peru

 The judiciary of Peru is a branch of the government of Peru that interprets and applies the laws of Peru to ensure equal justice under law and provide a mechanism for dispute resolution.

-Its headquarters are located at the Javier Alzamora Valdez Building in Lima.
+Its headquarters are located at the Palace of Justice in Lima.

 Organization

 The Peruvian judiciary is a hierarchical system of courts, with the Supreme Court of Peru at the top.
 The second level is composed of 28 superior courts, each of which has jurisdiction over a judicial district which are more or less synonymous to the 25 regions of Peru.
 The third level is formed by 195 courts of first instance (trial court), each of which has jurisdiction over a province.
 The fourth and lowest level is composed of 1,838 courts of peace, each with jurisdiction over a single district.

 History

 The predecessor to the judiciary of Peru was the Royal Audiencia of Lima, in the Viceroyalty of Peru.
 When Peru achieved independence, José de San Martín resolved that the Audencia of Lima would be used as a national court until a permanent judicial system was established.
 Later, Simón Bolívar established the makings of the current Judicial system, with the creation of the Superior Courts of Justice of Lima, Cusco, La Libertad, and Huamanga.